What to Do/Hear/See | Dec. 6-12

 - Dec.
 9-17.
 “Cinderella”

-Theater for, not by children, this excellent company routinely fills the Taft with its fine shows, so grab your tickets early.
+Theater for, not by children, this excellent company routinely pleases and often fills the Taft with its fine shows, so grab your tickets early.

 - Dec.
 8-9.
 “Black Nativity – Jesus: the Hope, the Pulse, the Heart”

 Here’s an exploratory option for those looking for different manifestations of the Christmas story.
-This production is a spirited, colorful retelling, written by Langston Hughes, complete with gospel arrangements of traditional carols, along with some original songs.
+This production is a spirited, colorful retelling, with book by Langston Hughes, complete with gospel arrangements of traditional carols, along with some original songs.

 Visual Art